serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 ```
 There are three important things to note here.

-One: I specifically include the webpack config for this project highlight webpack's [provide plugin](https://webpack.js.org/plugins/provide-plugin/).
+1. I specifically include the webpack config for this project highlight webpack's [provide plugin](https://webpack.js.org/plugins/provide-plugin/).
 It allows you to call exports from node modules without having to explicitly import them in the files in which you use them.

 This plugin saves me from having to remember to import frequently-used things such as the built-in GraphQL scalar types, which we'll be using often throughout this project.
 So, **if you are confused why you're seeing things like `GqlString` instead of `GraphQLString`, this is why.**

-Two: we're using `babel-plugin-transform-optional-chaining`, which adds support for the TC39 syntax proposal: [Optional Chaining](https://github.com/tc39/proposal-optional-chaining), aka the Existential Operator.
+2. We're using `babel-plugin-transform-optional-chaining`, which adds support for the TC39 syntax proposal: [Optional Chaining](https://github.com/tc39/proposal-optional-chaining), aka the Existential Operator.
 You'll see this in the code base in the following format: `obj?.property` which is equivalent to `!!object.property ? object.property : undefined`.

 This syntactic sugar will test for the existence of a property or method before invocation, evaluating to undefined when a property or method does not exist.
 Using this syntax requires using [babel 7](https://babeljs.io/blog/2017/03/01/upgrade-to-babel-7), so keep that in mind before attempting to use the plugin in your own projects.
 It can be tricky to set up as babel 7 is still in beta and the syntax itself is a stage 1 proposal at the time of writing.

-Three: we're using a resolve alias, specifying `@` as the project root directory.
+3. We're using a resolve alias, specifying `@` as the project root directory.
 This lets us do project root relative imports, such as `import { invariant } from "@/utilities"`.
 I really like the way this webpack helps with code organization and managing relative imports across refactors.

 Now let's take a look at our main GraphQL specific files used to create our endpoint: `api.js`, `graphiql.js`, and `schema.js`: